 Methadone Opioid Withdrawal Treatment

-Methadone is a common opioid withdrawal treatment medication which helps relieve opioid withdrawal symptoms.
+Methadone is a common opioid withdrawal treatment medication proven to help relieve opioid withdrawal symptoms.
 It is often used as a long-term medicine for opioid addiction and dependence.

 If withdrawal symptoms do not ease within 1 hour, more methadone can be taken.
 Still, the initial dose shouldn’t be more than 30 mg, and the dosage within 24 hours should not exceed 40 mg.